Credit units: 3

 College: Arts and Science

 Shows the student how to understand the collective problems in economic policy, and the choices which face a modern economy.
 Social accounting, national income, consumption, saving, government spending, taxation, investment, interest rates, money and banking, foreign trade, and balance of payments are analyzed.

 Note: ECON 111 recommended.
-Costs in addition to tuition may apply to this course.
+Costs in addition to tuition may apply to Independent Studies sections of this course.

 Upcoming class offerings

 The syllabus is a public document that provides detail about a class, such as the schedule of activities, learning outcomes, and weighting of assignments and examinations.

 Once an instructor has made their syllabus publicly available on USask’s Learning Management System, it will appear below.
 Please note that the examples provided below do not represent a complete set of current or previous syllabus material.
 Rather, they are presented solely for the purpose of indicating what may be required for a given class.
 Unless otherwise specifically stated on the content, the copyright for all materials in each course belongs to the instructor whose name is associated with that course.
 The syllabus is the intellectual property of instructors or the university.